ZeppelinDesignLabs/Macchiato-Mini-Synth/README.md

 const uint8_t PROGMEM digital_pin_to_timer_PGM[] =
 {

-Change everything inside the braces to "NOT_ON_TIMER" there should be several lines already like this so you can just copy those lines onto the ones that aren't.
+Change everything inside the braces to "NOT_ON_TIMER".
+There should be several lines already like this so you can just copy those lines onto the ones that aren't.
 You may want to leave a comment to yourself of when and why you made this edit, and where to find the backup.
 Save the pins_arduino.h file.

 You are almost there!
 If Arduino is running, close it and then re-start it.
 Look in the pulldown menu Tools > Board > and make these selections: ATmega644, version A, clock 16MHz crystal, BOD 4.7, TOD Disabled, Arduino as ISP.